KATT07/room-temp-sensors/README.md

 AO -> A0 pin

 # Software:
-replace the XXX with corresponding values for software
+Replace the XXX with corresponding values for Software